syedfaiqueali/aws-lambda-layer-openai/README.md

 ```

 ## Step 2: List your dependencies in requirements.txt
 The ```OpenAi``` Python library depends on quite a few other libraries.
 Make sure to list all of them in the ```requirements.txt``` file along with their desired versions.
 This ensures that all their built distributions are installed with respect to your targeted platform.
+Place your **requirements.txt** file inside the above directory **aws-lambda-layer**

 ## Step 3: Install built distributions (wheels)
 To download a wheel that’s compatible with Lambda, you use the pip --platform option.